-Just as I started to drift off I heard the thumping of feet running back and forth from the living room, to the hall, and the office.
-I rushed downstairs to find my mother racing from one room to another, confused, but knowing that her oxygen was not working.
-With all that running and sheer panic she had become quite oxygen deprived.
+Just as I started to drift off, I heard the thumping of feet running back and forth from the living room, to the hall, and the office.
+I rushed downstairs to find my mother racing from one place to another, confused, but knowing that her oxygen was not working.
+With all that running and sheer panic, she had become oxygen-deprived.
 I noticed a small oxygen tank near Dad and connected her air tubing to it.
 Of course, the tank was empty.
 Mom was beside herself.
 Then my father said something I had never heard before.
 He said quite sternly, “Lynnie, go sit down.”
 My mother obeyed, calmly walking back to her office, where we had set up a temporary bedroom.
 What startled me was that he called her by her name.
-In all my 50 years I had never heard him call her anything other than Mother or Ma.
+In all my 50 years, I had never heard him call her anything other than Mother or Ma.

-I followed her and then proceeded to study the oxygen machine and its manual in an attempt to determine a solution.
-I was still looking at the manual when my father arrived in the room.
+I followed her and then proceeded to study the manual for the oxygen machine in an attempt to determine a solution.
+I was still frantically looking through the document when my father arrived in the room.
 He, too, had an oxygen machine.
-He had gotten up on legs that were no longer stable or reliable, unplugged his own machine, and was hunched over it, pushing it toward mother.
-He plugged it in, took the air tubing off from his face, and gently placed it upon hers and said, “It is more important that you have this.”
-They sat beside each other on the twin bed holding each other’s hands and looking deeply into one another’s eyes.
+He had gotten up on legs that were no longer stable or reliable, unplugged his machine, and was hunched over it, pushing it toward mother.
+He plugged it in, took the air tubing off from his face, and gently placed it upon her and said, “It is more important that you have this.”
+They sat beside each other on the twin bed, holding each other’s hands and looking deeply into one another’s eyes.
 There are no words to describe the moment they shared.

-© Gail Howarth and Living At The Lakehouse, 2013.
+© Gail Howarth and Living At The Lakehouse, 2020.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Gail Howarth and Living At The Lakehouse with appropriate and specific direction to the original content.